High Court Draft Suggests Roe v. Wade Is on Verge of Being Struck Down

 The Supreme Court may well be poised to strike down the landmark Roe v.
-Wade decision legalizing abortion, according to an initial draft majority opinion written by Justice Samuel Alito and circulated inside the court.
-This, as reported by Politico on Monday.
+Wade decision legalizing abortion, according to an initial draft majority opinion written by Justice Samuel Alito and circulated inside the court, as reported by Politico on Monday.

 The draft opinion is described by the site as an "unflinching repudiation" of the 1973 decision which guaranteed federal constitutional protections for abortion rights in America, and of a 1992 ruling in Planned Parenthood v.
 Casey that basically upheld the tenets of Roe.